Talking & listening to threads

 Pictures of completed pieces and extra photos of new work can be found in the Image Gallery.

 The comments section for the blog is now live.
 In order to post comments you will need to subscribe, you can then be sent a notification when I post a new item.
 The process only takes a couple of minutes.
-Your details won't be passed onto anyone else and you'll only get the subscription emails.
+Your details won't be passed onto anyone else and won't be used for any other purpose.

 The Three Sisters are coming long nicely, I can see the end now and my mind has started to move onto my next project.
 While there are still lots of things going on in the background there is one project that I've been wanting to start for ages - an embroidered logo.